×

 “These guys were incredible.”

-Maddux Gast was the inning cruncher for the Tritons, going the distance in the win against DMACC, eating up eight innings to rest some of the arms in the pen.
+Maddux Gast was the inning cruncher for the Tritons, going the distance in the win against DMACC by eating up eight innings to rest some of the arms in the bullpen.

-Gast gave up only two hits, while walking seven and striking out nine batters.
+Gast gave up only two hits, walking seven and striking out nine batters.

 McIntyre, Sawyer Stein and Sam Sejnoha had home runs for Iowa Central.

-In the first win Sunday against the Black Hawks, the Tritons had 13 hits, including six for extra bases.
+In the first win Sunday against the Black Hawks, Iowa Central pounded out 13 hits, including six for extra bases.

-Stein, Jones and Will Specht had home runs, while Wyatt Myers, Stein and Sejnoha had doubles.
+Stein, Jones and Will Specht went deep, while Wyatt Myers, Stein and Sejnoha had doubles.

 Jones had three hits and drove in a run, while Stein and Perrin had two hits each.
-Stein drove in six runs.
-Specht drove in three runs, while McIntyre and Myers had two RBI.
+Stein drove in six.
+Specht drove in three, while McIntyre and Myers contributed two RBI.

-The bullpens were put to work in this contest as the times combined to throw 17 pitchers.
+The bullpens were put to work in this contest, as the teams combined to throw 17 pitchers.
 The Black Hawks sent 12 arms to the mound.

-Cooper Den Hartog picked up the win for the Tritons.
+Cooper Den Hartog picked up the win for Iowa Central.

 “This tournament is a bear and being tired is probably an understatement,” Stein said.
 “Saturday we got back just shy of midnight and we’ve been driving back and forth the whole time.
 These guys just battled through it and wanted it.

-“This is one of the better rivaliaries in our league.
+“This is one of the better rivalries in our league.
 We gave up some games against them this year and our guys wanted a little get back in this tournament.”

-The Tritons will now play Williston North Dakota in the district best of three series in North Dakota next weekend.
+The Tritons will now play Williston of North Dakota in the best-of-three district series championship in North Dakota this coming weekend.

 Starting at $4.94/week.